-LETA 1016 - Emergency Vehicle Operations for Basic Law Enforcement 4
+LETA 1016 - Emergency Vehicle Operations for Basic Law Enforcement (4)

-Prerequisite: Program admission; LETA 1010; LETA 1024; LETA 1026; LETA 1030; LETA 1032.
 This course provides the student of the Basic Law Enforcement Academy with an understanding of appropriate driving actions, terminology, local responsibility, specific statutes, and safety considerations as well as demonstrate proficiency in the operation of an emergency vehicle.
 This course is limited to students enrolled in the Basic Law Enforcement Technical Certificate of Credit.
-Successful completion of LETA 1016 will fulfill the academic requirement for CRJU Elective Credit.

-LETA 1018 - Defensive Tactics for Basic Law Enforcement
+LETA 1018 - Defensive Tactics for Basic Law Enforcement (2)

-Prerequisite: Program admission; LETA 1010; LETA 1024; LETA 1026; LETA 1032.
-This course provides students of the Basic Law Enforcement Academy with an understanding of terminology, human anatomy, legal requirements, liability, safety, tactics, and demonstrate proper procedures for specific techniques to search, control and restrain a person.
+This course provides students of the Basic Law Enforcement Academy with an understanding of terminology, human anatomy, legal requirements, liability, safety, tactics, physical fitness, and demonstrate proper procedures for fitness and specific techniques to arrest, search, control and restrain a person.
 This course is limited to students enrolled in the Basic Law Enforcement Technical Certificate of Credit.
-Successful completion of LETA 1018 will fulfill the academic requirement for CRJU Elective Credit.